Add you model/service to the DEEP marketplace¶

 Once your repos are set it’s time to make a PR to add your model to the marketplace!

-Once the changes are done, make a PR of your fork to the original repo (again to the pelican branch) and wait for approval.
+Once the changes are done, make a PR of your fork to the original repo and wait for approval.
 Check the GitHub Standard Fork & Pull Request Workflow in case of doubt.